pen-lang/pen/doc/src/references/language/syntax.md

 # Syntax

-This page describes the syntactical components of the language.
+This page describes syntactical components of the language.
 You can compose programs building up those constructs.
 See also [Types](types.md) about syntax for specific data types.

 ## Module

-Modules are sets of types and functions.
-See [Modules](modules.md) for more information.
+Modules are sets of type and function definitions.
 Syntactically, a module consists of [statements](#statements).
+See [Modules](modules.md) about how modules themselves interact with each other.

 ## Statements